MDRRC/ArduinoMega328DccServo/README.md

 ## Programmning
  * Make sure the Atmel processor has the Arduino bootloader in it.
- * Connect a USB serial to TTL converter to
+ * Connect a USB serial to TTL converter to X1.
  * Press the reset button and keep it pressed.
- * Press uoload in the IDE
+ * Press upload in the IDE.
- * Release the reset button
+ * Release the reset button.
  * Hex file is uploaded.
  * Change CV's according the CV numbers defined in FactoryDefaultCVs[]

- At first time power on the default CV value are set.
+ At first time power on the default CV values are set.
 The led flashes fast, after CV's are written a reset will be performed.
- When wrtiign CV value 8 a all CV valuesare writtne to there default values.
+ When writing CV value 8 all CV values are written to there default values.

 ## License
 NONE!
 Feel free to use / change the source code, schematic and PCB data.